Is Rising Early a Form of Escapism?

 Where does the time come from?!

-You get the most important and energetic time shortly after waking to yourself and your most important tasks.
+You get to use the most productive and energetic time, shortly after waking, to yourself and your most important tasks.
 But this is only true if you have things you have to do in the morning.
 Going to work 9AM, take the kids to school 8AM.
 That probably covers 80% of the working adults most effective time.

-But why does it work?
 Because you trade time in the evening in the company of your family and friends for the quiet time you get in the mornings.
 That’s pretty much it.
-(You may regain some of that time by spending fewer hours working but that time you get is when everybody else is still working.)
+You may regain some of that time by spending fewer hours working but that additional time you get is when everybody else is still working.

 Becoming an early riser